tung/ruggrogue/book/dependencies.md

 There is one big downside to using a non-Rust dependency in a Rust project, which is that it forces other developers who want to build the game to install SDL themselves; a task that requires some specialized platform-specific knowledge.
 It's easiest on Linux, which is what I developed RuggRogue on: a package manager installs SDL2 and SDL2\_image in a standard location, Rust knows how to look in that standard location, and everything is flowers and sunshine.
 It's hardest on Windows, which is used by almost 90% of people with a computer, since there's no standard location for development packages, so tools have no idea how to cooperate without messing with paths and deciphering cryptic error messages when you inevitably screw it up.
-The web build of RuggRogue is not only convenient in general, but is an escape hatch to allow people on Windows the chance to play the game.

 ### serde, serde\_json

 [serde](https://crates.io/crates/serde) provides plumbing and infrastructure to enable serialization and deserialization of data structures.
 [serde\_json](https://crates.io/crates/serde_json) uses that plumbing to convert data to and from the JSON text-based data format.
-RuggRogue uses these crates to convert its data structure into JSON when saving the game to a file, and convert them back out when loading a saved game from a file.
+RuggRogue uses these crates to convert its data structures into JSON when saving the game to a file, and convert them back out when loading a saved game from a file.

 ### shipyard

-[shipyard](https://crates.io/crates/shipyard) is an Entity Component System (or "ECS") crate; that is, it provides:
+[shipyard](https://crates.io/crates/shipyard) is an Entity Component System (or "ECS") crate that provides:

 1. data storage in the form of entities with data components attached,
 2. systems that are functions that run on subsets of entities based on which components they have, and